sheldonrampton/shellbot/README.md

 Goal: unify scattered info, preserve provenance, and rank it by recency + “current-belief alignment.”

+Shellbot 2.0 will let me find information from all of the places where I have created content.
+It will be a "chat-based search engine" that will not only find relevant content but will summarize it in response to prompts such as, "What do you think about Julie Ann Horvath?" or "How do your experiences as a Mormon missionary relate to your understanding of cognitive biases?" or "Expand upon your story idea for 'Meeting Mary Again, Ten Years Later."
+In addition to responses which summarize my relevant content, it will provide references back to the original source(s).

 In additional to email messages and social media posts, version 2.0 will include other documents containing Sheldon's personal knowledge, which may include: